The Major and Minor in Spanish

 Requirements

-• Speech Communities: An experience of study abroad, study away, service learning, internship or community service in a Spanish-speaking environment; or growing up in a Spanish-speaking community that fostered the acquisition of language and cultural knowledge
+• Speech Communities: An experience of study abroad, study away, service learning, internship or community service in a Spanish-speaking environment; or growing up in a Spanish-speaking community that fostered the acquisition of language and cultural knowledge.

 Units from Study Abroad

 Only two units, to be used toward the major in Spanish, may be earned in a long term (6 month) or an extended term (9 month) program.
 One unit only from a short term (3 month) program may be used.
+IMPORTANT: Students who participate in the Costa Rica program will be able to count one study-abroad unit as a 200-level elective only.

 Spanish majors are expected to participate in a study abroad program and acquire a high proficiency of language skill.
 Spanish majors are encouraged to develop appropriate cognate programs in areas such as the Sciences, History, Political Science, Economics, Business, Music, Philosophy, Anthropology, Sociology, or International and Area Studies.